solodev/cloud-documentation/src/organizations/add/index.md

 ## Step 1: Add Organization

-To add organization you need to provide a name for your organization and billing email.
+To add an organization you need to provide a name for your organization and a billing email.

 ><img src="../../../images/org-add.jpg" alt="org-add" style="width: 100%; display: block"></a>